 Dues and other fees may be fixed or changed at the Annual Conference by a majority vote of the institutional members.

-a) ANNUAL MEMBERS MEETING: A meeting of the members (the “Annual Members Meeting) will be held during the Annual Conference for such purposes as: electing officers, considering proposals from the membership and adopting resolutions for actions to be taken by the Association during the year, reviewing the Annual Report, as well as reports from the Treasurer and commissions, and selecting the Annual Conference site for the conference two years hence.
+a) ANNUAL MEMBERS MEETING: A meeting of the members (the “Annual Members Meeting) will be held during the Annual Conference for such purposes as: electing officers, considering proposals from the membership and adopting resolutions for actions to be taken by the Association during the year, reviewing the Annual Report, as well as reports from the Treasurer and commissions, and selecting upcoming conference sites.
 Voting at the Annual Members Meeting shall be by simple majority of the institutional members in attendance whose institutional program membership is in good standing, having paid the current year’s membership dues.
 No notice is required to be delivered to members prior to the Annual Members Meeting because all members will be notified of the Annual Conference at which the Annual Members Meeting will be held.

 b) SPECIAL MEETINGS: Special meetings of the members may be called at any time by the President, the Board or a majority of the institutional members.
 Upon written request of any person or persons entitled to call a special meeting, the Secretary shall (a) fix the date and time of the meeting, which shall be held not more than thirty (30) days after receipt of the request, and (b) give notice thereof to each of the members who are then in good standing.
 If the Secretary neglects or refuses to fix the meeting date or give notice, the person or persons calling the meeting may do so.